 - A free one-year membership to the National Wildlife Federation, which includes a subscription to National Wildlife® magazine

-- A 10% discount on nesting boxes, feeders, birdbaths and other products from National Wildlife Federation Catalog
+- A 10% discount on nesting boxes, feeders, birdbaths and other products from the National Wildlife Federation catalog

 - Eligibility to purchase and post an attractive yard sign to display your commitment to wildlife and the environment

-- A subscription to the National Aquarium’s monthly conservation e-newsletter
+- A subscription to the National Aquarium’s conservation e-newsletter

 A $20 non-refundable application fee is required for certification.
-This application fee is waived for pre-K though 12th grade school habitats.
+This application fee is waived for habitats at schools serving students from pre-K through grade 12.